An official website of the United States government

 The https:// ensures that you are connecting to the official website and that any information you provide is encrypted and transmitted securely.

 If you answer the phone and hear a recorded message instead of a live person, it's a robocall.
-If you’re getting a lot of robocalls trying to sell you something, odds are the calls are illegal.
-Many
+Robocalls trying to sell you something are almost always illegal.
+Many are also probably scams.
+Here’s what to know about robocalls and what to do about them.